Tuesday, March 10, 2026

 Early Years in Baramulla

-He studied dentistry, spending years in crowded hostels and skipping meals to afford his education.
-He qualified as a dentist at 25 and returned to Kashmir to open a practice.
-The timing was difficult.
+Life, however, led him to dentistry.
+After years of struggling in crowded hostels to afford his education, he qualified as a dentist at 28 and returned to Kashmir to open his clinic.
+But the timing was difficult.
 Civil unrest meant frequent curfews.
 Patients stayed away.
-His clinic struggled.
-Bills piled up.
+Income was uncertain.

-One morning, while he was treating a patient during a power outage, an explosion nearby shattered his windows.
+One morning, while treating a patient during a power outage, an explosion nearby shattered his clinic windows.
 Shrapnel sprayed the building.
-He kept working, hands steady despite the fear.
-These early years taught him that survival required more than professional skill.
-It demanded resilience.
+Yet his hands did not tremble.
+He continued the procedure calmly.
+That moment shaped his understanding: survival in Kashmir demanded more than professional skill; it required resilience.

 Dr Bali explains life saving techniques at an education centre, guiding students through the fundamentals of basic resuscitation